KDT84/Ruby_Project/README.md

 - bundle init (initaliaze the gemfile)
 - bundle install (install gems required)
 - ruby FlightApp (to run the program)
-- -rake console (if you want to investigate the code within the binding)
+- rake console (if you want to investigate the code within the binding)

 # HOW TO USE THE PROJECT